synerjee/Movie-Lookup/README.md

 MOVIE-LOOKUP

-Created with React, React-DOM, Axios, and TMDB API.
+Created with React, React-DOM, Materialize, Axios, and TMDB API.

 Searches movies and retrieves their information.